 How to apply:

-- Complete the application form which will be provided when the scheme is open
+- Complete the application form: will be available when the application period is open

 What happens after an application has been sent?

-- All applications received by the closing date will be considered by the EPNS Education and Training Committee members.
+- All applications received by the closing date will be considered by the EPNS selection committee.

 - All applicants will receive an email to tell them the outcome of their application.